Top North America Basins

 But we didn’t stop there.

 The Axe element was an innovative leap in PDC bit performance, and from its success, Smith Bits engineers continue to develop effective new geometries using the ridged shape.

 Indeed, extensive R&D and field testing has produced the Axe Ultra ridged diamond element.
 It builds on the proven Axe element geometry while improving the interface between the diamond table and substrate—a proprietary blend of polycrystalline diamond grain and optimized materials.
 This gives the ridge even more strength and resistance to wear, lengthening bit life for longer intervals and sustaining the performance of the classic Axe element.

-The Axe ridged diamond element features a unique ridge-shaped geometry that combines the shearing action of a conventional PDC cutter with the crushing action of a tungsten carbide insert (TCI).
-The ridged design of the Axe element enables more efficient cutting and heat dissipation, while also having better frontal impact resistance which is achieved through a thicker diamond layer, proprietary blend of polycrystalline diamond grain-size distribution, and optimized materials.
+Like its predecessor, the Axe Ultra element combines the shearing action of a conventional PDC cutter with the crushing action of a tungsten carbide insert (TCI).
+The ridged design enables more efficient cutting and heat dissipation.

 Introducing the Axe TR triple-ridged diamond element.
 Developed specifically for high-impact drilling conditions without sacrificing cutting efficiency, the triple-ridged shape increases impact strength by 15% while improving cutting efficiency by 29% in carbonate formations and by 4% in sandstone formations.